DeadlySIn777/Fissionbypass/readme.txt

 **Proprietary Software**
 Copyright © 2025 Luis Angel Garcia.
 All Rights Reserved.

 This software is provided for personal and commercial use.
-Redistribution of source code is prohibited without explicit written permission.
+Source code is not distributed.

 ---